Lockheed Martin is the largest arms manufacturer in the world, created by a 1995 merger of Lockheed Corporation and Martin Marietta.

 Eyewitnesses state that Turkey used F-16s to attack YPG and YPJ forces defending Afrin during the 2018 invasion.

 Many activists have demonstrated and taken action outside Lockheed Martin’s London offices over the years.
 In March 2016 in London, activist Zelda Jeffers was found guilty of criminal damage for demonstrating at Lockheed Martin’s offices.
 Zelda drew attention to the words of Lockheed Martin’s Executive Vice President, Bruce Tanner, who had boasted about Lockheed’s “indirect benefits” from the violence in Syria.

 - Demonstrate outside Lockheed Martin’s offices in the UK.

 - Pressure the UK government not to license the export of arms from Turkey to the UK.

-- Protest Lockheed Martin’s involvement in London’s biannual DSEI arms fair, to be held in September 2019 in London’s Docklands.
+- Protest Lockheed Martin’s involvement in London’s biannual DSEI arms fair, held in London’s Docklands.